By Samira Hedayat

 While it is important to thank all those who have served or are serving on a regular basis, on Veterans Day it’s especially important to take an extra moment to show military members gratitude for their sacrifice.
 Here are some ideas, beyond simply saying “thank you for your service:”

 1) Attend a Veterans Day event

-2) Ask about a veteran’s time in the military
+2) Ask a veteran about their time in the military

 3) Display the U.S. flag in your home

-4) Volunteer for, or donate to, a military non-profit like the USO
+4) Volunteer for, or donate to, a military support nonprofit like the USO

 5) Read a book or watch a movie about U.S. military history